3M™ Littmann® Stethoscope Leadership Development Grant

 The recipient schools will be recognized at the NSNA Annual Convention during the Opening Ceremony.
 NSNA’s 66th Annual Convention takes place in Nashville, Tennessee.
 The Opening Ceremony takes place on Wednesday evening, April 4, 2018.

 A faculty advisor from the nursing program must apply for the grant.
 Individual students are not eligible to apply.
-The deadline for receipt of the application is Friday, February 9, 2018 at Midnight EST. Schools can apply for both grants.
+The next application cycle will begin September 2019.
+Schools can apply for both grants.
 However, only one grant will be awarded to one school.
 The recipient of the 3M Littmann Stethoscope Leadership Development Grant will also receive a limited supply of stethoscopes in addition to the grant funding from 3M Littman Stethoscope.

 Guidelines for Grant Request